Seraen/Seraen/README.md

 - 👋 Hi, I’m @Seraen
-- ✨ I'm a B.Eng student @ Dept. of AU, SEIEE, SJTU.
+- ✨ B.Eng @ Dept. of AU, SEIEE, SJTU.
+Pursuing MDSML @ FOS, NUS.
 - 👀 I’m interested in reading and travelling
 - 🌱 I’m currently learning how to survive in the digital era.
 - 💞️ I’m looking to collaborate on everything...